Lucan (British TV series): Plot

-In 2003, author John Pearson, while researching a book about gambling in high society London, becomes interested in the unexplained disappearance of Lord Lucan in 1974.
-He pieces the story together through interviews with some of Lucan's contemporaries, notably his family friend, Susie Maxwell-Scott.
+In 2003, author John Pearson, while researching a book about the former Clermont Club, becomes interested in the 1974 disappearance of John Bingham, 7th Earl of Lucan.
+He pieces the story together through interviews with some of Lucan's contemporaries.

-In 1974, John Bingham, 7th Earl of Lucan, is a member of the exclusive Clermont Club.
-The club is owned by John ("Aspers") Aspinall and is frequented by aristocrats and society figures.
-Lucan spends much of his time gambling at the club, losing heavily and getting into debt.

-His gambling causes tensions with his wife, Veronica.
-Lucan is violent toward Veronica, while telling his friends that she is mentally unstable and it is she who is violent towards him.

-After the couple's relationship deteriorates, Lucan moves from the family home to a rented flat.
-He obtains a court order giving him custody of his three children, having persuaded a judge that Veronica's mental health is putting the children at risk.
-Veronica succeeds in getting the ruling reversed, but on the condition that she employs a full-time nanny.
-She hires 29-year old Sandra Rivett.

-Lucan continues to harass Veronica, making silent phone calls in the middle of the night and tape-recording conversations with her which he plays back to his friends in an attempt to cast doubts on her mental health.
+Twenty-nine years previously, Lord Lucan, a professional gambler, is close friends with John Aspinall, the proprietor of the Clermont.
+Although initial success at the tables earns him the nickname "Lucky", by 1974 he has fallen into massive debt due to his gambling addiction.
+As his relationship with his wife Veronica deteriorates into violence, Lucan tells his friends that his wife is mentally unstable in a bid to secure custody of their children.
+However, Lucan ultimately loses the court case.
+As a condition of the court judgment, Veronica hires Sandra Rivett as a full-time nanny.

-On the evening of 7 November, Lucan surreptitiously enters the family house and waits in the basement kitchen.
-He mistakenly believes that Veronica is alone in the house with the children, unaware that Rivett has changed her evening off.
+On the evening of 7 November 1974, Lucan surreptitiously enters the family house and waits in the basement kitchen.
+He mistakenly believes that Veronica is alone with the children, unaware that Rivett has changed her evening off.
 When Rivett goes to the kitchen to make tea, Lucan, thinking that she is Veronica, bludgeons her to death.

-Veronica goes to the kitchen to look for Rivett.
-She too is attacked by Lucan but fights him off.
+Veronica is also attacked by Lucan, but she fights him off.
 With blood streaming from her face, she runs for help to a nearby pub.
 The police arrive at the house and find Rivett's body.

-At 11.35 pm, Lucan arrives at the Maxwell-Scotts' house in Uckfield.
-He tells Susie Maxwell-Scott his version of the evening's events: that an unknown intruder attacked Veronica; that he (Lucan) fought the intruder off; and that he fled the scene for fear that Veronica would unjustly accuse him of the attack.
+At 11.35 pm, Lucan arrives at the Maxwell-Scotts' house in Uckfield, telling Susie Maxwell-Scott his version of the evening's events: that an unknown intruder attacked Veronica; that he (Lucan) fought the intruder off; and that he fled the scene for fear that Veronica would unjustly accuse him of the attack.
 He leaves the Maxwell-Scotts' house at 1.15 am.
 This would be the last time that anyone was known to have seen Lord Lucan.
-The police later find his car abandoned in Newhaven, but there is no sign of Lucan.

-On the days following the murder, Aspinall persuades members of the club to close ranks around Lucan and to do whatever they can to protect him.
+The police later find his car abandoned in Newhaven, but Lucan himself is never seen again.
+Meanwhile, Aspinall persuades members of the Clermont to close ranks around Lucan and to do whatever they can to protect him.

-Seven months later, a coroner's jury determines that Rivett was murdered, naming Lucan as the perpetrator.